Curiously recurring template pattern: History

 The Microsoft Implementation of CRTP in Active Template Library (ATL) was independently discovered, also in 1995, by Jan Falkin, who accidentally derived a base class from a derived class.
-Christian Beaumont first saw Jan's code and initially thought it could not possibly compile in the Microsoft compiler available at the time.
-Following the revelation that it did indeed work, Christian based the entire ATL and Windows Template Library (WTL) design on this mistake.
+Christian Beaumont first saw Falkin's code and initially thought it could not compile in the Microsoft compiler available at the time.
+Following the revelation that it did work, Beaumont based the entire ATL and Windows Template Library (WTL) design on this mistake.